Layso/CSE102-Homeworks/README.md

 Factorial Number: Multiplication of decreasing consecutive numbers from a number to 1

 Narcissistic Number: A k-digit number n is called narcissistic if it is equal to the sum of k-th powers of its digits

+-
+-
+Homework #04
+-

+Part-1

+This part is a sine and cosine calculator by using the Taylor series.

+Part-2

+In this part program takes a number and a character as inputs from user and prints that number and a border written in that given character.

+-
+-
+Homework #05
+-

+This program is the first part of a chess game.
+Functions in this program checks the validness of a piece's movement to a target cell on the chess board.
+Game will be completed in sooner homeworks.
+Due to the length of the homework, file divided into smaller files which contains group of related functions.

+main.c

+This file contains the functions completely given by teachers. main() function takes commands from user and makes proper function calls. emptyBuffer() function clears the buffer to take inputs without problems.

+board.c

+This file contains functions related to board.
+These functions initialize board at the starting position and prints the board.

+helper.c

+All the helper functions to check the validness of a piece (given by teachers or self written) are in this file.

+pawn.c

+Contains one function which checks the validness of a pawn's move.

+rook.c

+Contains one function which checks the validness of a rook's move.

+knight.c

+Contains one function which checks the validness of a knight's move.

+bishop.c

+Contains one function which checks the validness of a bishop's move.

+queen.c

+Contains one function which checks the validness of a queen's move.

+king.c

+Contains one function which checks the validness of a king's move.

+This homework edited at 05.07.2016 due to an error on isBishopMovable() function.